Idyllic country house in the Scottish highlands, ideal for study groups and holidays.

 The College also owns a country-house in magnificent grounds in Scotland.
 The Burn was given to the College by the Russell family in memory of their son who died in the Second World War.
-The house accommodates around 40 guests and is situated on the banks of the North Esk river and the entry to one of Scotland's most spectacular glens.
+The house accommodates around 40 guests.
+It is situated on the banks of the North Esk river, and an entry to one of Scotland’s most spectacular glens.
 It is used for study retreats and holidays, and by reading groups from Scottish universities during term time.